opendocsg/slw-judgments-backfill/2010_SGHC_85/report.md

 _Building and construction law_ – _Contractors’ duties_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 60 of 2010 was allowed by the Court of Appeal on 20 January 2011.
-See [2011] SGCA 2.]
+See <span class="citation">[2011] SGCA 2</span>.]

 17 March 2010 Judgment reserved.